gethop-dev/hop-documentation/docs/source/how-to/install-on-premises/main.rst

-How to do create and install an on-premises HOP Application
+How to create and install an on-premises HOP Application
 ===========================================================

 This guide describes how to carry on the creation and first